-If you have an iPhone, iPod touch, iPad, or Android phone, you'll like our Level Counter smartphone app.
+If you have an iOS or Android device, you'll like our Level Counter smartphone app.
 Just search for "Munchkin level counter" or click the link at levelcounter.sjgames.com.
 Even better, it gives you personal in-game advantages to make your friends jealous... which is what being a munchkin is all about!